 In both cases, you can see the image without any problem if you open it through a compatible browser.

-See also here for batch replacement of images
+See also here for batch conversion of images

-In the above "sqoosh", it is possible to replace the images in the folder at once using the command line.
+With "sqoosh" introduced at the beginning, it is possible to batch convert images in folders using the command line.